wittawasw/wittawasw.github.io/slides/code_reviews.md

 ---

-# Key Takeaways
+# Commenting in Code Review

-- Don't make it personal.
+- Be Respectful.
-- Read every lines.
+- Explain clearly.
-- Read the room.
+- Give advice.
 - Ask.
 If not sure about anything.